melvyg/housing-analysis/README.md

 ### Visual 2
 ![graph6](./images/HousePriceDist_Outliers_Compare.jpg)
-In the left image, there appears a strong right skew with the Kings County house prices.
+In the left image, there appears a strong right skew with the King County house prices.
 Removing these may help with the issues we saw with the initial linear regression assumption checks.

 Removing the outliers in the house prices bring the range of the house prices to a more normal distribution, however there is still an observable right skew.

 ### Log House Price-Location With Outliers Heatmap
 ![graph7](./images/HousePriceandLocationMap_wSeattleMarker_wOutliers.jpg)
-The above visual examines the distribution of log house price ($) with the outliers in Median Income and House price.
+The above visual examines the distribution of log house price ($) with the outliers in Median Income and House Price.
 The map appears more saturated with blue and green coloring indicating a housing market of comprised mostly of low to mid-range housing.
 With the outliers in place, it is difficult to distinguish a range of sold house prices, hence a next natural step is to remove the outliers in our dataset.

 ### Log House Price-Location without Outliers Heatmap
 ![graph8](./images/LogHousePrice_LocationHeatmap_DowntownMarker_LatBorders.png)